mpv-player/mpv/DOCS/man/mpv.rst

 absolute paths passed to mpv start with ``/``, and prefix relative paths with ``./``.

+URLs that are passed to mpv should be percent-encoded for it to work reliably.
+There are some heuristics in place that tries to automatically do it, but these heuristics are not foolproof.
+For example, in order to play a file literally named ``foo%20.mp4``, using ``http://localhost/foo%20.mp4`` without any percent-encoding will not work.
+Percent-encoding it as ``http://localhost/foo%2520.mp4`` will work as expected.

 Using the ``file://`` pseudo-protocol is discouraged, because it involves strange URL unescaping rules.